 The initiatives includes a drinking water bottling plant, permaculture designed garden by Mark Garrett and a PURE Center where all the hotel’s waste will be sorted, processed and prevented from going to landfill by employing a circular economy model to the waste stream.
 (Zero Waste To Landfill) The newly built Nature Center concentrates on keeping the wildlife, forest and ocean pristine and showcasing it to the discerning guests of The Datai.

-The Hotel will undergo EarthCheck Certification in November 2019.
+The Hotel has achieved EarthCheck ECO Certification in November 2019.

 UBUD, BALI, INDONESIA